 - Diversify your lines of credit: Do not open six different credit cards.
 Instead, maybe have one credit card and an auto loan or an auto loan and student loan.

-Need more help understanding your credit score?
+Need more help in understanding your credit score?
 Feel free to contact GuardHill Financial Corp. today.
 Our experts have years of experience in home financing and can help you determine when will be the best time to apply for a loan.